valentina-b/ecosio-eco-friendly-cosmetics/README.md

 in 2019.
 The percentage is particularly high for younger customers, such as Millennials, according to [Global Web Index](https://blog.globalwebindex.com/chart-of-the-week/green-consumerism/).

 However, [White, Hardisty and Habib](https://hbr.org/2019/07/the-elusive-green-consumer) write about a fascinating problem when it comes to green consumers' buying behaviour.
-It seems that 65% of people say they want to buy purpose-driven brands that advocate sustainability, yet only about 26% actually do so.
-They have been studying how to encourage sustainable consumption for several years, performing their own experiments and reviewing research in marketing, economics, and psychology.
+It seems that 65% of people say they want to buy from purpose-driven brands that advocate sustainability, yet only about 26% actually do so.
+The authors have been studying how to encourage sustainable consumption for several years, performing their own experiments and reviewing research in marketing, economics, and psychology.
 When it comes to men and sustainability in particular, the authors have found out that "some men associate sustainability with femininity, leading them to avoid sustainable options."

-What about men and cosmetics?
+But what about men and cosmetics?
 According to [National Retail Federation](https://nrf.com/blog/rise-mens-cosmetics-and-brands-making-their-mark), men's cosmetics is on the rise as a separate segment of the beauty industry.
 In the US alone, the revenue forecast for men's skincare products is expected [to grow to USD 18.92 billion by 2027.](https://www.grandviewresearch.com/industry-analysis/mens-skincare-products-market) However, one of the major obstacles when it comes to encouraging men to buy cosmetics is in fact similar to the one mentioned earlier - [Blanchin, Chareyron and Levert](http://www.diva-portal.org/smash/get/diva2:238020/FULLTEXT01.pdf)